johnpapa/react-book-repo/testing/testing.md

 If you just want to try it there is a [Jest REPL](https://repl.it/languages/jest) where you will be able to write tests among other things.

 ### Writing our first test
-To make the rest runner find our tests we need to follow one of three conventions:
+To make the test runner find our tests we need to follow one of three conventions:

 - Create a \_\_tests\__\ directory and place your files in there
 - Make file match *spec.js